miikanissi/miikanissi.com/content/posts/configure-eslint-prettier-ale-vim.md

 call plug#end()
 ```

-Running `:PlugInstall` in Vim will install ALE for us and we can move on.
+Running `:PlugInstall` in Vim will install ALE for us, and we can move on.

 ## Installing ESLint and Prettier From NPM